1901 Black Sea earthquake: Damage

 The earthquake had devastating consequences in the coastal area of southern Mangalia, many villages being ruined (maximum intensity of X on the Mercalli intensity scale); likewise, the earthquake generated a 4–5 m high tsunami wave and there occurred bank dislocations and other local geomorphological phenomena.
 Maximum damage was sustained by a small number of villages situated on the alluvial lowlands along the coast between Balchik, Kavarna, Durankulak and Limanu.
 Slumping of the coast destroyed many landing-places and coastal settlements including the lighthouse at Kaliakra.
-Largescale landslides along the coast continued to develop for almost two weeks after the earthquake, disrupting communications and causing additional damage.
+Large scale landslides along the coast continued to develop for almost two weeks after the earthquake, disrupting communications and causing additional damage.
 In Bucharest, the seismic intensity was V–VI degrees on the Mercalli intensity scale, causing panic among the population and light damage to buildings.

-The Bulgarian province of Dobrich was also severely hit by tsunami.
-In several localities, including Balchik, homes were rushed by waters.
-In the village of Momchil, a large landslide buried people's homes on an area of about 30 ha.
+The Bulgarian province of Dobrich was also severely hit by the tsunami.
+In several localities, including Balchik, homes were inundated by water.
+In the village of Momchil, a large landslide buried people's homes over an area of about 30 ha.